wessenstam/CalmIaaS_Bootcamp/calm_dsl/calm_dsl.rst

     - ```git status``` to see the change after adding the files

     .. figure:: images/gitstatus.png

-    - From the above output we can see there are some keys so lets remove those since this is being pushed to a public repo
+#.
+From the above output we can see there are some keys, so lets remove those since this is being pushed to a public repo.

-    - ```git rm --cached .local -r```
+#.
+Run the following to remove the keys ```git rm --cached .local -r```

-    - ```git status``` to verify they were removed
+#.
+Run ```git status``` to verify they were removed

     .. figure:: images/gitremove.png

-    - ```git commit -m "My DSL blueprints"``` to commit the files
+#.
+Run ```git commit -m "My DSL blueprints"``` to commit the files

     .. figure:: images/gitcommit.png

-     - ```git push -u origin master``` to push to git.
+#.
+Run ```git push -u origin master``` to push to git.
 You will be prompted for your user/pass unless you setup key access to github

     .. figure:: images/gitpush.png

-     -  Check your github repo and verify your files were pushed.
+#.
+Check your github repo and verify your files were pushed.

+#.
 Now that your blueprints exists in both Calm and github lets increase the memory to 8 in the blueprint by running:

         - ```sed -i 's/memory = 4/memory = 8/g' blueprint.py``` use the linux sed tool to change the memory config